 Most of the morning was fairly relaxed.
 Ash just talked to Pyro about himself.
-Things he liked, disliked, his dreams, his mom- everything he could think of.
-Pyro just listened and occasionally made a trilling laugh, like when Ash told him about how he and Gary wrestled in the mud when they were toddlers.
+Things he liked, disliked, his dreams, his mom—everything he could think of.
+Pyro just listened and occasionally made a sound in response, including a trilling laugh when Ash told him about how he and Gary wrestled in the mud when they were toddlers.

 While Viridian City had a gym, it was all but banned to any trainer without seven badges.
 Giovanni was a ruthless battler, and he was no foe any new trainer could face with even a hope of victory.

 Pewter City was his best bet.
-The gym leader there wasn't weak, but it was the nearest gym that would use low level Pokemon for battles there.
-Most gyms were like that- depending on how strong a challenger was, they would adjust their strength accordingly.
+The Gym Leader there certainly wasn't weak, but it was the nearest gym that would use low level Pokemon for battles there.
+Most gyms were like that; depending on how strong a challenger was, they would adjust their strength accordingly.
 The only gyms that didn't hold back their strength were the ones in Viridian, Saffron City, and Cinnabar Island.
-Ash was far away from Saffron and Cinnabar; he wouldn't be challenging them anytime soon, and Giovanni was completely out of the question.
+Ash was far away from Saffron and Cinnabar.
+He wouldn't be challenging them anytime soon, and Giovanni was completely out of the question.

 The man had only given out three badges in the last five years.
-He was an absolute beast.
+He was a menace.

-The gym leader there used rock type Pokemon.
-They were quite strong, but had many weaknesses that were easy to exploit.
-There was just one problem- Ash had no Pokemon with a type advantage over them.
-In fact, quite the opposite, both Pyro and Pichu were vulnerable to them.
-Pyro was weak to rock type moves and since a fair few rock types were complemented with ground type attributes, Pichu would be even less capable of fighting.
-Electricity did absolutely nothing to ground types.
+The Gym Leader, Brock, used rock-type Pokemon.
+They were sturdy and powerful, but had many weaknesses that could be exploited.
+There was just one problem: Ash had no Pokemon with a type advantage over them.
+Quite the opposite, as both Pyro and Pichu were vulnerable to rock Pokemon.
+Pyro was weak to rock-type moves and since a fair few rock-types were complemented with ground-type attributes, Pichu would be even less capable of fighting.
+Electricity did absolutely nothing to ground-types.

 Ash actually had no idea what to do about Pichu aside from train him for later battles, but Pyro he could work with.
-He'd practically memorized the moves Charmander could learn, after all.
-His best bet against rock type opponents was to teach Pyro Metal Claw, which was a steel type move that could rend even a rock type's tough exterior.
+He'd memorized the moves Charmander could learn ages ago, after all.
+His best bet right now against rock-type Pokemon was to teach Pyro Metal Claw.
+It was a steel-type move that could rend even a rock Pokemon's tough exterior.
 He hoped that was enough.
 Relying on a single move in a gym battle against multiple opponents generally wasn't the best plan, but it was the best he had for the time being.

 He continued to think as they walked, hoping that a good strategy would eventually come to mind.

-It was just after midday when they ran into Leaf.
+It was just after midday when they caught up with Leaf.

-Ash stopped when Pyro chirped and gestured further up the path with his short arm.
+Ash stopped when Pyro hissed and gestured further up the path with his short arm.
 He grinned when he saw Leaf and her Bulbasaur at the base of a tree.
-The girl was kneeling and stood back up with a pokeball in her hand and a wide smile on her face.
+He watched as the girl rose from a crouch with a Poke Ball in her hand and a wide smile on her face.

-Leaf spun around and Bulbasaur growled at the surprise.
-She grinned and waved at him.
+Leaf spun around and Bulbasaur growled at the surprise, but his trainer just grinned and waved.
 "Hey, Ash!
-You finally caught up!"
+You finally caught up."

 He walked over with Pyro still beside him.
 "Sorry, I ended up catching a Pokemon that was causing the Professor trouble in his lab."

-"Nice to meet you, Pyro," Leaf smiled at the little fire type cheerfully.
+"Nice to meet you, Pyro," Leaf smiled at the little fire-type.
 Pyro waved his stubby hand back at her, making a happy trill.
 Saur just grunted and shuffled over to a sunny patch on the trail, watching the lizard's tail flame warily.

-"As much as I would love to beat you, I don't think that would be fair right now," Leaf refused politely.
+"As much as I would love to beat you, I don't think that would work out right now," Leaf refused teasingly.
 "Saur just got done fighting and I'm pretty sure Spearow is unconscious."

 "Gotcha.
-How about we travel to Viridian City together, then?
+We could travel to Viridian City together, then?
 We can heal up at the Pokemon Center and battle there."

 "Now that I'm down for," she agreed.

 They spent the rest of the day walking along the trail together, chatting about each other's goals and plans.
 Leaf was just as determined as Ash and Gary to be the best Pokemon trainer out there.
 Her idol was the Kanto Champion Lance, after all.
 Of course, a lot of trainers looked up to the legendary Dragon Master, including Ash.
-He was said to be one of the most powerful trainers in the entire world, commanding his ferocious team of dragons and draconic Pokemon flawlessly.
+He was one of the most powerful trainers in the entire world, commanding a ferocious team of dragons and draconic Pokemon.

-But that was a long way off- years away at least.
+But that was a long way off—years at the very least.
 For now, he just had to worry about getting his first gym badge.
-Baby steps, his mother always told him.
+Baby steps.

 Ash and Leaf finally stopped walking when the sun began to set.
 They found a small clearing just off the trail and decided to make camp.
 He gathered the firewood with Pyro while Leaf and Saur cleaned up the area of leaves and rocks and such.
 When they were all done with chores and the sleeping bags were out, Pyro lit the firewood with his tail flame and the little group settled down.

 "I think now's probably a good time to meet our new Pokemon, Ash," Leaf suggested.
-"Don't you think?
+"Don't you?
 They're probably less likely to freak out now that we're all relaxed."